Last Updated on

 Hardware/Electronics You’ll Need:

 The only perk you’ll get with this guitar is an included gig bag.
 However, as we’ve already established, this guitar sounds awesome plugged-in versus acoustic alone.
-For plugging in power, you’ll need to strum by our “Must-Have Necessities Guide” to get a full list of what you’re going to need.
+For plugging in power, you’ll need to strum by our guide to the most popular accessories for guitars to get a full list of what you’re going to need.
 Here’s a snippet for your benefit.

 - Ready out of the box